Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 What rights do you have?

-Max Recovery Debt Collectors are a member of the Credit Services Association (CSA), which means there are some strict rules and regulations about how they go about their dealings day-to-day.
+Max Recovery Limited are a member of the Credit Services Association (CSA), which means there are some strict rules and regulations about how they go about their dealings day-to-day.
 Not only do they agree to the terms laid out in the CSA conditions, buy they are also expected to work within these rules.
 Some of these rules cover the following things:

 - They’re not allowed to call you at unreasonable times of the day